 Rabbi, writer and broadcaster, Jonathan Romain is Minister of Maidenhead Synagogue.
 He writes for ‘The Times’, ‘The Guardian’ and ‘The Jewish Chronicle’ and frequently appears in the media speaking on various religious, social and political topics.

 He received the MBE for his pioneering work in helping mixed-faith couples nationally, a theme covered in his book ‘Till Faith Us Do Part’.
-He is a board member of the Three Faiths Forum and in 2006 won the Sternberg Interfaith Award, which seeks to reward those who make an exceptional contribution to the improvement of mutual understanding between faiths.
+In 2006 won the Sternberg Interfaith Award, which seeks to reward those who make an exceptional contribution to the improvement of mutual understanding between faiths.